jjyg/csv/README.rst

   csv extract row4

-With the special option -0, a NUL byte is appended to each field instead of a line feed (beware, a field may already contain NUL bytes).
+With the special option -0, a NUL byte is appended to each field instead of a line feed (beware, a field may already contain NUL bytes -- or a line feed).

 listcol (l)
 -----------